-You will sign an agreement between you and Oregon Department of Human Services, which states that you agree to work for Oregon public or tribal Child Welfare for each year you received the tuition support.
-"For example: if the student received CRCWEP tuition support for two years of their Masters' Program, they would be committing to work for ODHS Child Welfare or an eligible Tribal child welfare for 2 years after graduation.
-The employment is the payback, not monetary funds."
-If you would like to see a copy of the agreement, please email Laurie Leasure (leasure@pdx.edu) at the Partnership office.
+Prospective students will sign an agreement between you and Oregon Department of Human Services, which states that you agree to work for Oregon public or tribal Child Welfare for each year you received the tuition support.
+For example: if the student received CRCWEP tuition support for two years of their Masters' Program, they will commit to working for ODHS Child Welfare or an eligible Tribal child welfare for two years after graduation.
+The employment is the payback, not monetary funds.
+If you would like to see a copy of the agreement, please email Laurie Leasure (lleasure@pdx.edu) at the Partnership office.

 Non-Department of Child Welfare employees (also known as Recruits) are expected to interview for all qualifying positions 70 miles or less from your home, one way after graduation.
-You are expected to obtain employment within six months after graduation.
+Graduates are expected to obtain employment within six months after graduation.
 If the graduate does not obtain employment or remain in employment with ODHS Child Welfare or a tribal entity at an SSS1 position or higher, repayment (monetary payment) status will begin.

-Are the classes I take different from what the other students take?
+Are the classes different from what the other students take?

 Campus Partnership students are offered the same array of courses as other students.
-It is recommended that BSW recruit students take Social Work 320U "Introduction to Child Welfare' as an elective.
+It is recommended that BSW recruit students take Social Work 320U "Introduction to Child Welfare" as an elective.